Cynthia Nixon biography

 Nixon was nominated in 2002 and 2003 for an Emmy for Outstanding Supporting Actress in a Comedy Series for Sex and the City and took the award home in 2004.
 In 2006, Nixon won her first Tony Award for Best Actress in a Leading Role in Rabbit Hole.

 Nixon has two children with English professor Danny Mozes: Samantha Mozes, born November 1996, and Charles Ezekiel Mozes, born December 2002.
 Nixon and Mozes met in junior high school and were together from 1988 to 2003.
-Since then, Nixon has decided to live a lesbian lifestyle with education activist Christine Marinoni.
+Since then, Nixon has come out as gay.
+In 2012, she married education activist Christine Marinoni.
+The couple has one child together.

 Cynthia Nixon Filmography